Open-Markets-Initiative/wireshark-lua/README.md

 ## Development

-Updates are greatly appreciated; however, this entire repository is source generated...even the words you are reading right now...and code generation requires a slighty different workflow.
+Updates are greatly appreciated; however, this entire repository is source generated...including the words you are reading right now.
+Code generation requires a slighty different workflow.
 The recommended process is to post a copied script with suggested edits and explanation.
 If the changes are applicable to some or all protocols, we will update the model and regenerate.

 Note: The dissector model is still in beta and subject to rapid development.